stjet/Faucet-v2/README.md

 Getting a sponsor may help offset the costs of running a faucet.

+### Running EVM faucets (Polygon, Arbitrum, etc)

+This faucet already supports xDai, so it is simple to change the xDai faucet into using any other EVM chain.

+- Change the `rpc` for xDai (in `config.js`) to the rpc for the EVM chain
+- Don't want the `/xdai` URL?
+Make the xDai faucet the default in `config.js`.
+- Finally, change instances of "xDai" into whatever EVM chain is being used in `/templates/xdai.html`, and change the logo.

 ### Advanced

 For more customized faucets, it is recommended that you know JavaScript, HTML, and CSS.
 Likely, your customization needs can be fulfilled by editing the relevant HTML files in `/templates`, and the CSS files and PNG images in `/files/css` and `/files/img` respectively.